Nature Canada

 Looking back—and forward—at Marine Protected Areas

-The Laurentian Channel Victory
+The Laurentian Channel Victory (2019)

-In 2019, Canada’s federal government announced MPA status for the Laurentian Channel, a deep ocean valley that acts as an expressway for wildlife off the coast of Nova Scotia and Newfoundland.
+In late 2019, Canada’s federal government announced MPA status for the Laurentian Channel, a deep ocean valley that acts as an expressway for wildlife off the coast of Nova Scotia and Newfoundland.
 This designation was made possible in part by Nature Canada supporters who signed letters and petitions in support of the campaign to protect the area’s whale population and other threatened wildlife.

 Leatherback Turtle, Jason Isley/scubazoo